-- 25. Kāi Tahu whakapapa connections to whenua and wai generate a kaitiaki duty to uphold the mauri of all important landscape areas. - The Ōrau is a traditional ara tawhito (travel route) linking Whakatipu-Wai māori Whakatipu-Waimāori (Lake Whakatipu) with Lakes Wānaka and Hāwea.
-It also provided access to the natural bridge on the Kawarau River. - 27. Õrau is also recorded as a kāika mahika kai where tuna (eels), pora ('Māori turnip'), āruhe (fernroot) and weka were gathered.
+- 25. Kāi Tahu whakapapa connections to whenua and wai generate a kaitiaki duty to uphold the mauri of all important landscape areas. - 26.
+The Ōrau is a traditional ara tawhito (travel route) linking Whakatipu-Wai-māori Whakatipu-Waimāori (Lake Whakatipu) with Lakes Wānaka and Hāwea.
+It also provided access to the natural bridge on the Kawarau River. - 27. Ōrau is also recorded as a kāika mahika kai where tuna (eels), pora ('Māori turnip'), āruhe (fernroot) and weka were gathered. - 28.
+The mana whenua values associated with the ONL include, but may not be limited to, mahika kai, ara tawhito, nohoaka.